AndrewHulme/CV/README.md

 #### University of Bristol (September 2012 to June 2016)

-- Mechanical Engineering - Masters, MEng (Hons)
-- High 2:1
+- Mechanical Engineering - Masters, MEng (Hons) - High 2:1
 - Studied a variety of modules including several in coding language MATLAB
-- Treasurer for the University of Bristol Engineering Society (TUBES) and member of Engineering Without Borders
+- Treasurer for the University of Bristol Engineering Society and member of Engineering Without Borders
 - Member of University of Bristol Jazz Orchestra (BUJO) and Symphonia

 #### The Latymer School (September 2005 to June 2012)